 But perhaps it is not a wandering mind we face when trying to increase our awareness but something else, say strong dissatisfaction with our life, our job, our mate.
 These too are practical, useful observations.
 As in the example of a wandering mind, creative experimentation can lead to a collection of practical techniques to help in profiting by this.
 But first, the feeling itself must be addressed.
 It hardly serves our goal to become more aware if we simply find ways to suppress feelings which appear to be obstacles.
 It is necessary to evaluate the feeling, to pursue it with the awareness of ourselves pursuing it.
 That awareness of ourselves keeps this pursuit from becoming just another distraction and even makes it a part of our general effort to increase awareness.
 That is, there is no restriction as to what we may try to include in the range of our awareness: feelings, thoughts, muscular tensions, sunlight, wind, a ticking clock, are all fair game.

 If, for example, our attempts to increase awareness seem to suffer due to an unpleasant situation existing with our spouse, we can examine our feelings about this, ask ourselves what is the difficulty, why is this difficult, always trying to recognize clear, simple answers that imply obvious next questions and ultimately suggest concrete actions.
 But we must observe ourselves while we do this, we ourselves must be another object of our awareness, so we watch our thoughts and feelings interacting, perhaps feeding each other to become more and more angry or more and more sad.
 The simple act of continued awareness can do much toward clarifying turbulent waters and lead to practical decisions on how to deal with the conditions that seem to prohibit awareness.
 And, most important, we begin to see ourselves as something quite different from what we had imagined ourselves to be.
 It seems that we are not what we are observing—that is continually changing, inconstant, ephemeral.
-More likely is that we are that which is observing, that which is trying to understand.
+It is more likely that we are that part which is doing the observing, not those parts which we are observing.

 Consider what an exact knowledge of psychology might lend to such self-examinations.